madebycm/QuoteFetcher/README.md

 QuoteFetcher
 =========

-Fetches 1000 quotes (per turn) from iheartquotes.com.
+Fetches quotes from iheartquotes.com.
 Also ensures no duplicates will end up in the database.

 Requires
 -------